 8 Reasons Parents Fail to Love Their Kids

-The issues past, present, and even future that limit parental love.
+Issues of the past, present, and even future can limit parental love.

 Parental love includes genuine expressions of warmth—a smile or friendly look that conveys empathy and good humor; physical affection; respectful, considerate treatment; tenderness; a willingness to be a real person with the child as opposed to acting the role of “mother” or “father"; and a sensitive attunement and responsiveness to the child.
 Attuned parents have the ability to adjust the intensity and emotional tone of their responses to match their child’s feeling state and needs.
 During infancy, attuned interactions between a baby and its mother (or primary caregiver) are especially important because they provide the baby with the environment necessary for learning how to regulate emotions and for developing empathy.

-There are 8 reasons why it’s often difficult for parents to love their children.
+There are eight reasons why it’s often difficult for parents to love their children.

 1. Many parents have a negative self-image which they unwittingly extend to their children.